Information for Mac OS X users

-Your normal filestore that is held on the NetApp server can be accessed directly from a MAC whilst it is physically within the building.
-Access is permitted from the network on which unmanaged machines are connected and the wireless network.
+Your normal file space held on the departmental NetApp file server can be accessed directly from Mac OS X whilst your computer is physically within the building (or via VPN).
+Access is permitted from the network on which unmanaged machines are connected and the local wireless network.

-To access the lab filespace you must have a valid login on either the Linux or Windows networks.
-You can then access your files using CIFS (a.k.a.
-SMB).
+To access the lab filespace you must have a valid login (Kerberos password) for using lab-managed Linux or Windows machines.

 Only one uid/password mapping is permitted by CIFS/SMB per host connection.
 It is therefore sensible to add this to your keychain to simplify future access.